Domenico Losurdo: Life and career

 Born in Sannicandro di Bari, Italy, Losurdo obtained his doctorate in 1963 from the University of Urbino under the guidance of Pasquale Salvucci with a thesis on Johann Karl Rodbertus.
 During the 1960s, he belonged to a small group of Italian communists that sided with the People's Republic of China in the Sino-Soviet split.
 Losurdo was director of the Institute of Philosophical and Pedagogical Sciences at the University of Urbino, where he taught history of philosophy as dean at the Faculty of Educational Sciences.
 From 1988, Losurdo was president of the Hegelian International Association Hegel-Marx for Dialectical Thought.
 He was also a member of the Leibniz Society of Sciences in Berlin (an association in the tradition of Gottfried Wilhelm Leibniz's Prussian Academy of Sciences), as well as director of the Marx XXI political-cultural association.
 Losurdo died on 28 June 2018 at the age of 76, due to brain cancer.

 From communist militancy, the condemnation of American imperialism, and the study of the African-American and Native American question, Losurdo was also engaged concretely in national and international politics.
 Historian David Broder described Losurdo as "already among the most renowned Italian Marxists at the international level, as a richly partisan historian of philosophy ... ."
 Philosopher Daniel Tutt described Losurdo as "a renowned Marxist historian and philosopher" who "pioneered a distinctive method of historiography and intellectual history."
 Tutt wrote: "Losurdo made his scholarly mark in philosophical works as well as historical studies of important thinkers from John Locke and Hannah Arendt, to biographical and historical studies of Joseph Stalin.
 His scholarship on Hegel and modernity is considered an exemplary contribution to Hegel scholarship and he has published widely on topics such as conceptions of class struggle throughout history and the evolution of nonviolence in modern political life."

+A Hegelian and Marxist philosopher as well as historian, Losurdo was described as a noncomformist, a heterodox Marxist, and a communist militant.
+Losurdo was influenced by Hegel's Philosophy of Right, in contrast to the two competing Hegelian trends of Marxism, which were influenced by Phenomenology of Spirit and Science of Logic respectively.
+Ross Wolfie notes that, Losurdo read the Philosophy of Right: